 During the first 100 years of existence, Grove Farm spanned approximately 22,000 acres.
 About a half of that was land dedicated to cattle and sugar cane.
 In 1974, sugar operations ceased and Grove Farm started leasing out its former cane lands to neighboring plantations.

 Today, Grove Farm's focus is broader.
 In addition to managing agricultural land licensing, we have diversified into residential, industrial and commercial land development.
 Our lands also support many renewable energy initiatives that are aligned with our vision of a sustainable Kauaʻi.
 We continue to maintain valuable water resources that serve as the source of the island’s drinking and irrigation water requirements.
 Our land management approach supports the preservation of historic sites and enhancing the many plant, birds, and other endangered species.

 Education is key to the island and Grove Farm understands and supports that in a big way.
 Grove Farm gifted 200 acres of land to the University of Hawaiʻi in 1972, which is the site of the Kauaʻi Community College campus in Puhi.
 In 2006, 8.5 acres of land adjacent to the college were donated for the new Island School campus.

 In December 2000, Grove Farm was purchased by Mr. Stephen M. Case, co-founder of America Online (AOL).
 In July 2001, Mr. Case also purchased close to 18,000 acres of former Lihuʻe Plantation lands in the Lihuʻe-Hanamaulu area.

-Grove Farm is now comprised of lands from three distinct sugar plantations (Grove Farm, Koloa Plantation and Lihue Plantation), its overall landholdings are collectively known as "Grove Farm" and totals approximately 38,000 acres.
+Grove Farm is now comprised of lands from three former sugar plantations – Grove Farm, Lihuʻe Plantation, and Kōloa Plantation, with total landholdings of about 38,000 acres.